-Completion of at least one of the following international experiences:
+Completion of at least one (1) of the following international experiences:

-- A one term (or more) out-of-country co-op work term, internship, or practicum; or - 2.
-A three-credit hour (or more) University of Regina course (or a course taken on a letter of permission at another Canadian post-secondary institution) that includes at least two weeks out of the country.
-If the course includes less than two weeks out-of-country experience, the approval of the Dean or designate will be needed for the student to receive international designation; or - 3.
-Participation in an international exchange program, completing three or more credit hours; or - 4.
-A minimum of three credit hours of courses taken by prior permission of the University of Regina at an out-of-country post-secondary institution. - Other international experiences will be considered on a case-bycase basis.
+- A one (1) term (or more) out-of-country co-op work term, internship, or practicum. - A 3-credit hour (or more) University of Regina course (or a course taken on a letter of permission at another Canadian postsecondary institution) that includes at least two weeks out of the country.
+If the course includes less than two weeks out-ofcountry experience, the approval of the Dean or designate will be needed for the student to receive international designation. - Participation in an international exchange program, completing 3 or more credit hours. - A minimum of 3 credit hours of courses taken by prior permission of the University of Regina at an out-of-country post-secondary institution.

+Other international experiences will be considered on a case-by-case basis.